Almost everyone experiences lower back pain at some point or another.

-It may be mild or severe, may last only a short time or for years – it does, however, affect one’s daily life.
-Low back pain usually resolves itself in four to six weeks, through medical treatment or without.
+It may be mild or severe, may last only a short time or for years - it does, however, affect one's daily life.
+Lower back pain usually resolves itself in four to six weeks, through medical treatment or without.
 Many cases can be managed at home with self-care and home remedies.

-A doctor must be consulted if pain does not get better within 72 hours, and if back pain is accompanied by the following symptoms:
+A doctor must be consulted if the pain does not get better within 72 hours, and if back pain is accompanied by the following symptoms:

 - Severe back pain that does not allow movement during day or night

 - Numbness in foot, leg, groin or rectal area